13Ruffles13/Space-travel/TaskTimestamps.md

 - [x] 9:00 PM to 9:30 PM - routes: Create skeleton for page component routes and create 5 folders for pages that will contain components.

 - [x] 9:30 PM to 10:00 PM - Completed adding Home page component that prompts information about the home page.
 Plus added CSS. configured PageLayout JS file.

+- [x] 10:00 PM to 10:20 PM - Configured: App CSS to remove space between content on Home page.